oslib/go/README.md

 ### Download and Install

 To give Go++ a spin, you will need to download the source files from github and build a new version of the compilers and related tools.
-First, clone a copy of the guthub repository:
+First, clone a copy of the github repository:
 ```
 > git clone https://github.com/oslib/gopp.git go++
 ```
 This step is exactly the same on the three supported platforms, Linux, Mac, and Windows (basically, the only ones that have been tested).
-The "go++" directory can be any local name or, if omitted, it will default to the git supported name "gopp" (git does not support the "++" special characters when naming repositories).
+The "go++" directory can be any local name or, if omitted, it will default to the git supported name "gopp" (git does not allow the "++" special characters when naming repositories).

 The next step is a short form of the golang bootstrap process.
 It starts with a binary installation of the base golang environment, and must match the exact release version that was used as the initial branch (currently 1.12.3).
 These files may be retrieved from the official binary distributions available at https://golang.org/dl/.